georgeweigt/pingpong/README.md

 prefix || R || ciphertext || hmac
 ```

-`R` is an ephemeral public key that the receiver uses to decrypt the ciphertext.
+Note that `R` is an ephemeral public key that the receiver uses to decrypt the ciphertext.
 After decryption, `R` is thrown away and is not used for anything else.
+In particular, `R` is not used to compute any session secrets.

 2. After decryption we have